Motion

 To ensure that prefers-reduced-motion

-value is automatically set to 0
+is always followed, the duration-scalar value is automatically set to 0 when

 the user prefers reduced motion.
 Manually setting a duration that isn't multiplied